elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

  - Moved `user.alertmanager.group_by` to `prometheus.alertmanagerSpec.groupBy` in `sc-config.yaml`
  - Moved `user.grafana.userGroups` to `user.grafana.oidc.userGroups` in `sc-config.yaml`
  - kubeconfig.bash have been edited to work with the new 'secret' structure.
+ - memory limit for thanos receiveDistributor and pvc size for thanos receiver

 ### Fixed